-Omonefe Omofuma, MS, is a third-year doctoral candidate in the Department of Epidemiology & Biostatistics.
+Omonefe Omofuma, MS, is a fifth-year doctoral candidate in the Department of Epidemiology & Biostatistics.
 She received her masters degree in pharmacy administration and holds a bachelor of pharmacy degree.
 She has worked as a pharmacist and a clinical research associate monitoring clinical trials in drug development.
 Omonefe currently works with Dr. Susan Steck, Co-PI of the IGniTE-CD program, in the Department of Epidemiology & Biostatistics.
 Her research interests include cancer-related health disparities, dietary and modifiable risk factors, and treatment outcomes in cancer and chronic diseases.

-Samantha Truman, MSPH, is a second-year doctoral candidate in the Department of Epidemiology & Biostatistics.
+Samantha Truman, MSPH, is a third-year doctoral candidate in the Department of Epidemiology & Biostatistics.
 She received her MS degree in Epidemiology and holds a BS degree in Public Health.
 Samantha currently works with Dr. Swann Adams, an Associate Director for the Cancer Prevention and Control Program and the Co-Director of the Cancer Survivorship Center.
 Her research interests include cancer-related health disparities, inflammation, dietary and modifiable risk factors, and treatment outcomes in cancer and autoimmune diseases.